alan7383/RemoteCam-Enhanced/README.md

 ### what’s new

 - material you ui (dynamic colors, smooth animations)
-- support for multiple lenses (wide / telephoto / ultra-wide)
+- support for multiple lenses (wide / telephoto / ultra-wide) (Not yet)
-- audio streaming 🎤
+- audio streaming 🎤 (Not yet)
-- better connection handling (auto reconnect, discovery)
+- better connection handling (auto reconnect, discovery) (Not yet)
 - obs + v4l2 compatible
 - cleaner codebase and faster streaming
 - still light and simple to use ^^